edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 If you selected **Both HTTP and HTTPS** in the Content Location section, you could use the section to configure options for a particular protocol set.

 1. Begin typing an option name in the Options field.
 The field has auto-complete capabilities, so you do not have to type the full name.
-As you type, matching options display in the auto-filtered list. < br /> <Callout type="info">Available options depend on your account name and the service profile at the top of the page.</Callout>
+As you type, matching options display in the auto-filtered list. <Callout type="info">Available options depend on your account name and the service profile at the top of the page.</Callout>
 2. Select the option from the auto-filtered list.

 The UI adds the option to a list above the option field.